lemanschik/vfs/README.md

 - Adaptable Filesystem Structure and Blocksizes
 - Many Processing Flows out of the Box
 - Replaces data warehouse and document servers.
+- Designed For the Next Level Of Workloads > Petrabyte via Uniqe Scaling on Demand Sync and Processing
+  - Faster AI Development at Scale with less costs.
+  - Distributed Live Programmable Versioned in Memory Grid Database.
+Powered by Chromium and WebRTC.

 ## Guides